chigaimaro/tsotdwldmkv/README.md

 [Allavsoft](https://www.allavsoft.com/) For video files from Crunchyroll ***ONLY*** (no other website is supported).
 To bind the files into a MKV:

  - Go Option -> Preference -> General Tab: Click "Restore to Default" button to set the File Name back to `%(title).%(ext)`
+ - Optional - One can use [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) to remove the extra formatting from the SRT files in batches.
  ---
 [CCextractor](https://www.ccextractor.org/) - must have the following settings: